Book a demo

 What types of jobs use SQL?

 If you’re wondering how long it takes to learn SQL, you may already have a specific job title in mind.
-Learning SQL can open the door to many different career paths, so you may want to keep these in mind.
+Developing SQL skills can open the door to many different career paths, so you may want to explore your options.

 Developers

 Most developers use SQL, but not all.
-For example, Frontend Developers may rarely need SQL.
-For some roles, SQL is a requirement.
-Fullstack and Backend Developers use SQL the most, as they need it to manipulate data within a system.
+Frontend Developers, for instance, may rarely need SQL.
+But for some roles, SQL is a requirement.
+Full-stack and Back-end Developers use SQL the most, as they need it to manipulate data within a system.

 Data Scientists